Pupat3l/OTC_4400/README.md

 - We loaded our data into Amazon Web Services Datawarehouse (AWS Redshift Serverless), we had a predefined schema because of our dbSchema.

+### Visualization:

+- We utilized Tableau to create visualizations using csv as the serving data.
+-

 ## Tools